khasbin/Django-password-generator-webapp/README.md

-'#A simple django password generator'
+# A simple django password generator